railsuser2014/openobject-doc-book-en/source/technical_guide/account.rst

-:fy_seq_id: Sequences, one2many

 :user_id: User, many2one

-    *The responsible user of this journal*
+    *The user responsible for this journal*

 :centralisation: Centralised counterpart, boolean

-    *Check this box if you want that each entry doesn't create a counterpart but share the same counterpart for each entry of this journal.
+    *Check this box to determine that each entry of this journal won't create a new counterpart but will share the same counterpart.
 This is used in fiscal year closing.*

 :group_invoice_lines: Group invoice lines, boolean

-    *If this box is cheked, the system will try to group the accouting lines when generating them from invoices.*
+    *If this box is checked, the system will try to group the accounting lines when generating them from invoices.*

-:company_id: Company, many2one, required
+:company_id: Company, many2one